tytydraco/yessleep/out/My_Daughter_was_in_a_Car_Crash_Now_She_Doesnt_Remember_Me.md

 Daphne’s big blue eyes were chilling.
 It was like staring into the eyes of a stranger.
 Or worse, a demon.

 Something was wrong.
 Someone else was lying in plaster, covered in sores and bruises.
 This couldn't be my little girl.
-This wasn’t Tara.
+This wasn’t Daphne.

 Finally, my daughter spoke.
 Her words, like a switchblade knife, spilled my guts and entrails across the floor.
 A part of me died right then and there.